awsdocs/aws-lambda-developer-guide/doc_source/lambda-python-how-to-create-deployment-package.md

 **Note**
 If you don't find the packages in the `site-packages` directory in your virtual environment, you might find it in the `dist-packages` directory\.

-For an example of creating a Python deployment package, see [Python](with-s3-example-deployment-pkg.md#with-s3-example-deployment-pkg-python)\.
+For an example of creating a Python deployment package, see [Python 3](with-s3-example-deployment-pkg.md#with-s3-example-deployment-pkg-python)\.